lanzhang128/pytorch-gaussian-diffusion/README.md

 #### 3.3 Further Simplification for Training

 In deep learning, to optimize $\mathcal{L}_2$ for one datapoint, we need to do sampling and forward the neural network for $T$ times, and then do backward.
 For large $T$, the model needs to wait for a huge amount of time and use a large amount of memory for one update of parameters.
 This is both time-inefficient and memory-consuming.
-Since $\mathcal{L}_2$ is a sum of $T$ sub-functions, like stochastic gradient descent to gradient descent, for each iteration, we can sample one $t$ uniformly from $\\{1\cdots T\\}$ and do optimization:
+Since $\mathcal{L}_2$ is a sum of $T$ sub-functions, like stochastic gradient descent to gradient descent, for each iteration, we can sample one $t$ uniformly from $1\cdots T$ and do optimization:

 $$
 \operatorname*{argmin}_{\theta}\frac{\bar{\alpha}_{t-1}{(1-\alpha_t)}^2}{\sigma_t^2{(1-\bar{\alpha}_t)}^2}{\lVert \mathbf{\hat x}_\theta^{(0)}(\mathbf{x}^{(t)},t)-\mathbf{x}^{(0)}\rVert}^2 \text{ or } \operatorname*{argmin}_{\theta}\frac{{(1-\alpha_t)}^2}{\sigma_t^2\alpha_t(1-\bar{\alpha}_t)}{\lVert \boldsymbol{\hat\epsilon}_\theta(\mathbf{x}^{(t)},t)-\boldsymbol{\epsilon}_t\rVert}^2.